 Many people find that they enjoy their possessions more when they only hold on to the items that bring them happiness.
 You’ll find that your life is better overall without clutter.

 If you’ve been waiting for the right time to get started, this is it.
-When you move, you’ll have to pack every single one of your possessions up, move them, unpack them and find the right place in your new home for them.
-When you have more possessions, you’ll have to spend more time and effort on the process.
+When you move, you’ll have to pack every single one of your possessions, move them, unpack them and find the right place in your new home for them.
+When you have more possessions, you spend more time and effort on the process.

 Instead, plan on spending time decluttering before your move.
 If you schedule time for this task in advance, you’ll be better off on moving day.

-If you’re not sure how to go about paring down your possessions, you’ll need to decide on some criteria.
-We have some suggestions about what items you should get rid of:
+If you’re not sure how to go about decluttering before moving, you’ll need to decide on some criteria.
+Check out the following downsizing and decluttering tips:

 - Unused items.
 If you haven’t worn a piece of clothing in over a year, you probably won’t wear it again.
 Similarly, if you haven’t used your DVD player in the last year, maybe it’s time to admit that you’ve moved on.